 The health and safety of students traveling overseas is always very important to Freed-Hardeman University.
 Every effort is made to keep our students abroad safe and secure.
-An entire pre-departure orientation meeting is spent educating students about safety while traveling abroad and what to do in the event of an emergency.
-The FHU Abroad Office is constantly looking for any travel alerts or warnings that could affect our students who are studying abroad.
-The U.S. State Department works to alert U.S. citizens of any international travel risks.
-In the event of an emergency, the FHU Abroad Office will be in close contact with the faculty and staff in Belgium as well as the students and parents involved.
+An entire pre-departure orientation session is spent educating students about safety concerns, appropriate conduct while traveling abroad, and what to do in the event of an emergency.
+In the event of an emergency, the FHU Abroad Office will be in close contact with the faculty and staff in Belgium as well as the students and family members involved.

-Students who are accepted into FHU’s study abroad program will be required to attend mandatory pre-departure orientation meetings held throughout the semester before they leave.
-These meetings cover topics like safety and student conduct, packing, travel planning, academic coursework, and general study abroad information.
-The orientation meetings are a great opportunity to ask any questions you may have about your upcoming travels.
+Students who are accepted into FHU’s study abroad program will be required to participate in the mandatory pre-departure orientation program held throughout the semester before they leave.
+These orientation sessions cover topics like safety and student conduct, packing, travel planning, academic coursework, and general study abroad information.
+The orientation meetings are a great opportunity to ask questions about the study abroad program.

 When do I need to apply for a passport?

-We suggest that you begin the passport application process as soon as you are accepted into the study abroad program.
-We require valid passports for all students and faculty several months before they leave.
+Applicants who do not already have a passport should begin the passport application process immediately.
+Valid passports are required in advance for all participants in order to make travel arrangements.
 Even if you already have a passport, check the expiration date!
-All of the countries of the Schengen Agreement—26 European countries—require travelers to have a passport that is valid for three months after they plan to return from their travels.
-You can find the passport application on the U.S. State Department website.
+All of the countries within the Schengen Area—26 European countries—require travelers to have a passport that is valid for three months after they plan to return from their travels.
+For information about how to apply for a passport, reference these instructions on the State Department website.